rnegron/smash-tourney/README.md

 `$ pip install -r requirements.txt`

-Next, you'll need to create a `names.txt` file in the same directory as `smash_tourney.py`.
-In the text file, insert line-separated names for the players who will be participating in the tourney.
+Next, you'll need to create a file with line-separated names for the players who will be participating the the tourney.

 You're ready to run the script!
+Suppose the file with the player names is called `names.txt` and resides in the same directory as the script.
+Then simply run:

-`$ python3 smash_tourney.py`
+`$ python3 smash_tourney.py names.txt`

 **IMPORTANT**

-smash_tourney.py will create a folder called `tourney` in its working directory, where it will store the created .wav files for convenience.
+smash-versus-tourney will create a folder called `tourney` in its working directory, where it will store the created .wav files for convenience.

 ## To-Do

 - [ ] Add TTS language selection (currently defaults to English)
 - [ ] Write tests
+- [ ] Travis CI Integration
-- [ ] Improve name import method (at least provide more customization)
+- [x] Improve name import method (at least provide more customization)
-- [ ] Improve file handling
+- [x] Improve file handling (now using temp folders)
+- [x] Python3.7, 2019 re-write

 ## License (MIT)